Models

 What Is LoRA?

-LoRA (Low-Rank Adaptation) is a parameter-efficient fine-tuning method that adapts a pretrained model by training small low-rank weight-update matrices while keeping the original weights frozen.
-It belongs to the model-adaptation family: teams use it during training or fine-tuning, then serve the adapter as part of an inference route.
-In production, LoRA shows up as adapter version, base-model id, eval cohort, latency, and quality deltas.
+LoRA (Low-Rank Adaptation) is a parameter-efficient fine-tuning method that adapts a pretrained foundation model by training small low-rank weight-update matrices while keeping the original weights frozen.
+It belongs to the model-adaptation family: teams use it during training or fine-tuning, then serve the adapter as part of an inference routing policy.
+In production, LoRA shows up as adapter version, base-model id, evaluation cohort, latency, and quality deltas.
 FutureAGI treats those adapter changes as release candidates that need trace-linked evaluation before traffic moves.
+As of May 2026 LoRA and QLoRA remain the most common adaptation paths for Llama 4 family models and other open-weight checkpoints.

 Why LoRA Matters in Production LLM and Agent Systems